Name: Donna Jill Shaver, Ph.D.

 Was there any particular hardship that you had to overcome to work in your position?

 Well, certainly any serious scientific pursuit comes with challenges.
-Some expected like ongoing funding issues, some anticipated like sex bias towards a woman scientist, and some just rise up out of the depth like the calamitous Deepwater Horizon Oil Spill of 2010.
+Some expected like ongoing funding issues, some anticipated like gender bias towards a woman scientist, and some just rise up out of the depth like the calamitous Deepwater Horizon Oil Spill of 2010.
 This wasn’t the first oil spill that I have dealt with but I would like it to be the last.
 Some years I seem to be trying to keep dozens of turtle plates spinning all at once as I put out funding fires with my other hand.
 I do have professional staff and NPS personnel in other divisions that I depend on for support.

 What advice do you give to someone interested in your profession?
 What advice might you have for someone from an underrepresented group who is interested in entering your field?